 Sevenoaks District is rich in biodiversity and wildlife due to its range of different habitats and protected areas.
 There are 17 Sites of Special Scientific Interest (SSSIs) of national importance for their biological or geological interest, 61 Local Wildlife Sites important for the conservation of wildlife and the District's extensive ancient woodland is a particularly rich source of biodiversity.
 There are also a number of Local Nature Reserves, Roadside Nature Reserves and Kent Wildlife Trust Reserves.
-These locally designated areas are important for wildlife and should be afforded protection in the Local Plan.

 There are no International or European designated sites present wholly or partly within the District.
 However, there are four such sites within 10km of the boundary of the District, the most significant of which is Ashdown Forest which lies approximately 6km south of the District boundary.
 The District's nearest settlement to Ashdown Forest is Edenbridge, which is approximately 12km from the site and a recent survey has found that less than 1% of visitors to the Forest are from within Sevenoaks District.
 The Local Plan will be accompanied by a 'Habitats Regulations Assessment' (HRA) to ascertain whether there is an adverse effect on the integrity of the European site(s), either alone or in combination with other plans or projects.
-We will continue to work proactively with Natural England, neighbouring authorities and any other relevant bodies to understand the impact of the Local Plan on the Ashdown Forest and, if necessary, develop policies for mitigation.
+The Council will continue to work proactively with Natural England, neighbouring authorities and any other relevant bodies to understand the impact of the Local Plan on the Ashdown Forest and, if necessary, develop policies for mitigation.